chuanqisun/htmaa-2025/src/posts/week-10/index.md

 ## Group Assignment

-This week, I joined [Kat](https://fabacademy.org/2023/labs/kamakura/students/ekaterina-kormilitsyna/)'s training session to learn about molding and casting safety.
-We reviewed the Safety Data Sheets (SDS) for two materials by Smooth-On: Oomoo 30 silicone rubber and Smooth-Cast 300 plastic.
-Understanding material properties and safety protocols is essential when working with these chemicals.
-Our detailed findings are documented in the [group notes](https://fab.cba.mit.edu/classes/MAS.863/CBA/group_assignments/week10/).
+This week, I joined [Kat](https://fabacademy.org/2023/labs/kamakura/students/ekaterina-kormilitsyna/)'s training session to learn about molding and casting.
+She showed us several examples covering molding, casting techniques, and materials.
+I also reviewed Safety Data Sheets (SDS) for two materials by Smooth-On: Oomoo 30 silicone rubber and Smooth-Cast 300 plastic.
+Understanding material properties and safety protocols is essential when working with these chemicals. ## Project: Manual Particle Accelerator

+See additional documentation in the [group notes](https://fab.cba.mit.edu/classes/MAS.863/CBA/group_assignments/week10/).

-## Project: Manual Particle Accelerator
+## Manual Particle Accelerator

 Who doesn't like particle physics?
 Smashing particles together at near light speed makes cool pictures and wins you [Nobel prizes](https://en.wikipedia.org/wiki/Higgs_boson).
 While we can't quite achieve relativistic speeds at home, we can certainly build something that captures the spirit of particle acceleration.

 After sketching out the positive/negative and hard/soft material relationships, I was ready to start fabrication.
-The design called for interlocking circular components that would allow manual rotation, mimicking the concept of particles traveling through an accelerator ring.
+The design called for two clam shell circular components that would allow manual rotation, mimicking the concept of particles traveling through an accelerator ring.

 ### The CAM Debacle